Norditropin: Safety & Side Effects

 • Have diabetes

-• Are pregnant or plan to become pregnant.
+• Are you pregnant or plan to become pregnant?
 It is not known if Norditropin® will harm your unborn baby.
 Talk to your healthcare provider if you are pregnant or plan to become pregnant.

-• Are breastfeeding or plan to breastfeed.
+• Are you breastfeeding or planning to breastfeed?
 It is not known if Norditropin® passes into your breast milk.

 See your medication’s insert for a complete list of potential drug interactions.

-Handle needles and pens carefully to avoid risk of needle sticks.
+Handle needles and pens carefully to avoid the risk of needle sticks.

-Discard pen or syringe if any particulate matter is present, or if the solution appears cloudy, or contains any air bubbles.
+Discard the pen or syringe if any particulate matter is present, if the solution appears cloudy, or if it contains any air bubbles.

 Tell your doctor if you experience symptoms of influenza-like illness after taking this medication.